ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_postgresql_user.html.markdown

 * `service_name` - (Required, Forces new resource) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.
 * `cluster_id` - (Required, Forces new resource) Cluster ID.
 * `name` - (Required, Forces new resource) Name of the user.
-A user named "avnadmin" is map with already created admin user and reset his password instead of creating a new user.
+A user named "avnadmin" is mapped with already created admin user and reset his password instead of creating a new user.
 * `roles` - (Optional: if omit, default role) Roles the user belongs to.
   Available roles:
   * `replication`